sergioagomes/Study-OCaml/Docs/OCaml.md

 ```

 ### Records
-Record is a data type that allows you to define a data structure that contains a set of named fields, where each field has an associated type.
+there's a non-trivial amount of C, C++ and Rust code being released in debug/non-optimized builds and that simply proves that Go's codegen is "good enough"Record is a data type that allows you to define a data structure that contains a set of named fields, where each field has an associated type.

+Tips:
+- Order of fields is irrelevant
+- Any n umber of field permitted from 1 up to about 4 million
+- Field names are identifiers not expressions
 ```OCaml
 (*Sintax*)
 type <name record> =